Android Custom Spinner With Image And Text

 5- Next we need to create a custom adapter, this adapter will be used to initialize the views inside custom_spinner_row.xml so that we can use it later with android spinner to show the data.
 Right click on the project package name com.codingdemos.spinnerimagesNewJava Class

 6- I’ve named the custom adapter class as CustomAdapter.java.
-To be able to access the functions of ArrayAdapter we need to use extends with ArrayAdapter.
+To be able to access the functions of ArrayAdapter we need to use extends with ArrayAdapter<String>.
 Once you do that you will see a red line under the class name, hover your mouse over that error and Android Studio will warn you that you need to create a constructor.

 android custom adapter constructor